afromatt6288/Andez_e-Commerce/README.md

     Update:
-        Users account balance, email, and address can all be changed in Users Tab (admin only)
+        Users account balance, email, and address can all be changed in Users Tab (admin only) Users account balance, email, and address can all be changed in their Profile

     Delete:
-        Users can be deleted through the Users Tab (admin only) Items can be deleted in their Detail (admin only) Vendors can be deleted in their Detail (admin only)
+        Users can be deleted through the Users Tab (admin only) Users can be deleted in their Profile
+        Items can be deleted in their Detail (admin only) Vendors can be deleted in their Detail (admin only)